Guaro, Málaga

-Guaro is a municipality in the province of Málaga in Andalusia southern Spain.
-It has a population of 2,228.
-It belongs to the Valle de Guadalhorce comarca and is 44 kilometres from the provincial capital of Málaga and 20 kilometres from Marbella.
+Guaro is a municipality in the province of Málaga in Andalusia, southern Spain.
+It has a population of 2,228 and belongs to the Valle de Guadalhorce comarca.
+It is 44 kilometres from the provincial capital of Málaga and 20 kilometres from Marbella.

-Located in a fertile land for fruit: almonds and olives, between the Rio Grande valley and the mountains, Guaro is the entrance to the Sierra de las Nieves Natural Park, declared a Biosphere Reserve by UNESCO and next to the third national park in Andalusia.
+Located in a fertile land for fruit—almonds and olives—between the Rio Grande valley and the mountains, Guaro is the entrance to the Sierra de las Nieves Natural Park.
+It has been declared a Biosphere Reserve by UNESCO and is situated next to the third national park in Andalusia.

 Geography

 Guaro is at an altitude of 354 metres above sea level near the Sierra de Mijas.
 The land area is 22 square kilometres.
 Guaro's main economical activities are olive and almond agriculture, along with other traditional irrigated crops, and oddly-enough, as of 2006 the number of women with work contracts doubled that of men.

 History

 Prehistoric remains have been found dating back to the earliest humans in the area in prehistory, although the nucleus of the population is found with the entry of the Arabs in the south of the peninsula.

 The first settlement in the area dates from Arabic times and was located at the place known as Old Guaro, at the feet of a tower that once was part of the line of fortifications of Guadalhorce valley.
 The municipality was conquered by the Catholic Monarchs in 1485.
 Guaro became an independent village on 1614 by decree of King Philip IV of Spain.
 The city is notable for its typical Andalus streets lined with white houses festooned with flowers.
 Its main monument is Saint Michel's parish, built in the 16th century and reformed in the early 17th century by Pedro Días de Palacios, that exhibits a square, two-bodied tower and no lateral vessels.